Fujio-Turner/sg-sync-function-tester/README.md

 1. read a `config.json` file with your settings(usernames , URLs & commands)
 2. open a folder of individual JSON files: default folder `jsons`
 3. process each of the JSON file in the folder as HTTP [GET, PUT, DELETE, CHANGES, GET_ADMIN, PUT_ADMIN, DELETE_ADMIN , CHANGES_ADMIN and/or PURGE] against your SG endpoint to test your Sync Function
-4. will write the results into a log file as `failed` or `success` by HTTP type & timestamp
+4. write the results into a log file as `failed` or `success` by HTTP type & timestamp

-The script will do all the as different user(s) from the `config.json` file.
+The script will do all the above as different user(s) from the `config.json` file.

 ## REQUIREMENTS
 - A Running Sync Gateway w/ one or more known Sync Gateway USERS (cbl user)